Saturday, September 23, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 The actual real-world distance you can drive per kWh varies greatly depending on speed, load, wind, terrain, your belief in Elon Musk's nonsense, and so on.
 But the rate at which electricity flows into the battery remains the same, which, in this case, is about 1.5 kW per hour (give or take).

-This electric flow rate applies to all Tesla EVs that use the same battery technology.
-But on a Model S, when plugged into the same 120V socket, this rate will translate into roughly 3 EPA miles per hour -- this model requires more energy to move.
+This electric flow rate applies to all EVs that use the same battery technology.
+However, on heavier vehicles, such as the Model S or X, when plugged into the same 120V socket, this rate will translate into roughly 3 EPA miles per hour since the car requires more energy to move.

-The point is this: You can increase this charging rate by using higher amps (and voltage).
+The point is this: The only way you can increase the charging rate is by using higher amps (and voltage).
+A larger battery doesn't affect the charging speed; it only requires a long time to fill.
 That's the case for all EVs.

-Typically you need a 240V socket if you want more than 15A.
-And, in the US, that means you need to do some serious electrical upgrades.
+Typically, you need a 240V socket if you want more than 15A.
+In the US, that means you need to make some serious electrical upgrades.

 Or do you?